mesilat/zabbix-plugin/README.md

-# zabbix-plugin
+# Zabbix Plugin
-Zabbix Plugin for Atlassian Confluence
+Zabbix Plugin for Atlassian Confluence is used to add Zabbix charts to your Confluence-based CMDB.